tambetvali/LaeArve/index.md

 __Lae__: This is the shortcut for __Laegna__; we use this as prefix for all files, abbreviated to one capital letter __L__, except the Bot, which is rather the User than Laegna and especially which is not Server.

-__Lmframe__: Prefix the file with this if it's the framework of Laegna Math, __Laegna Math Framework__, providing common functionality.
+__Lmarch__: Prefix the file with this if it's the framework of Laegna Math, __Laegna Math Framework__, providing common functionality.

 __Lmc__: __Laegna Math Client__ prefix for files and classes.